Experienced Copyright and Trademark Attorneys

 Registering your copyright

 Once you have produced a piece of art, you maintain the exclusive right to print, sell, copy, license, distribute and use your work as you see fit.
 In addition to providing potential financial benefits, copyright protects the integrity of your work by allowing you to direct the manner in which it is used.
 For work created after 1978, the U.S. Copyright Office grants copyright for the full extent of an author’s or creator’s life plus 50 years.
 Copyright is recognized by many countries through the Universal Copyright Convention, so your protection extends internationally.

 Charisse Hines Law provides quality legal representation to companies needing copyright and trademark protection.
-To schedule a consultation, call Charisse Hines Law at 571-257-7616 or contact me online.
+To schedule a consultation, call Charisse Hines Law at 571-549-2635 or contact us online.